wio/wio/README.md

 ```bash
 npm install -g wio
 ```
 \
-Alternatively, all the versions are pushed to Github Releases and can be downloaded from [Github Releases site](https://github.com/dhillondeep/wio/releases).

-\
 Since Wio is an embedded development environment, you have to install compilers and build tools.
 So far Wio only supports `AVR` development and hence `AVR` toolchain is needed.
 In order to install that, you can do:
 * Download [Arduino](https://www.arduino.cc/en/Main/Software) or: